xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Profile</summary>**
-A profile that is set for each test suite in Katalon Studio.
+An execution profile that is created in Katalon Studio (KS).

-In Katalon TestOps, a test run can have multiple profiles.
+In Katalon TestOps, the KS's execution profiles are displayed as Profiles.
+A test run can have multiple profiles.
 This helps cover multiple and different environments to execute automated test scripts with ease.
 </details>

 **<details><summary>Properties (Visual Testing)</summary>**